Motcrash/RN_Components-FH_Course/README.md

 An app for testing React Native components following the course of Fernando Herrera, this is just a simple project to learn React Native basics

-If you want to try the app just download the project and run in the terminal
+If you want to try the app just download the project and follow the next steps

-# Getting Started
+# Running the aplication

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.